mobiletoly/ktor-hexagonal-multimodule/README.md

 ###### What should not be in ports
 - Anything else

+#### Adapters module

+Platform-specific code.
+Don't put any of your business logic here.

+###### Depends on
+- **ports** module.
+Adapters use this module to fulfill Domain need.
+For example Domain needs an access to persistent storage (and Domain does not care how data is stored) to add/delete/update Address Book item.
+In this case Domain will add its requirements into `ports.required` package and Adapters should fulfill these requirements.
+In our app Domain declares an interface `ports.required.addressbook.AddressBookItemRepository` and Adapters provides a database-specific implementation of this interface in `adapters.db.AddressBookItemRepositoryDbImpl` class.
+Also Domain needs to generate random AddressBook item and it adds this requirement via `ports.required.RandomPersonClient` interface and lets Adapters model to choose what method to choose (pick from database, generate using its own algorith etc).
+In our case Adapters decided to call free 3rd party REST service to fetch for random names and contact information and injects `adapters.clients.randomperson.RandomPersonHttpClient` via dependency injection.

+###### What should be in adapters
+- Web Service controllers (in our app it is **ktor** handlers)
+- HTTP/REST clients
+- Kafka code to send or receive data
+- Database repositories to provide access to underlying database.
+- DAO objects.
+Yes, DAO objects should not be in **ports** or **adapters** modules if they contain framework-specific code or annotations (e.g. JPA annotations).
+Exceptions can be made, for example Exposed SQL uses plain data classes and we decided to put them in **ports**, therefore we use this classes not only as DAO but as DTO objects as well (something that we transfer between Adapters and Domain).
+In your case you might want to consider using DAO objects in Adapters only and have transformers to convert DAO objects to DTO objects (DTO objects declared in `ports.provided`).

+###### What should not be in adapters
+- Avoid any business logic code

 #### App module

 Application launcher.
 Should be a very simple code.
 Can contain application specific resources.